genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-10-adding-multiple-authors-to-a-jekyll-blog-got-easier.md

 So I spent some time building up a solution for this.
 Let's look at how it works!

-# 2. Using my plguin jekyll-auto-authors
+# 2. Using my plugin jekyll-auto-authors

 There's a major issue of pagination with the above approach.
 For example, let's take [my profile](/author/gouravkhunger/) at Genics Blog.
 I've got tons of posts.
 Along with Each post has a thumbnail image associated with it.